7 Ivy League Summer Programs for High Schoolers | Polygence

 Evaluating Academic Reputation and Program Quality

-As noted above, this list only includes programs that are taught by faculty and/or researchers at the affiliated Ivy Leave institution.
-(Note: the Yale Young Writers’ Workshop is the one exception; its faculty is composed of world-renowned authors).
+As noted above, this list only includes programs that are taught by faculty and/or researchers at the affiliated Ivy League institution.
+(Note: the Yale Young Writers’ Workshop is the one exception; its faculty is composed of world-renowned authors.)
 Some Ivy League schools partner with private companies to operate the residential side of their programs while the university manages the program’s academics.
 For example, the University of Pennsylvania works with a company called Summer Discovery to plan student activities and monitor student wellbeing outside of class, while Penn faculty handle the teaching.
 Similarly, the Columbia Climate School works with Putney Student Travel to organize the logistics of their off-campus Green Mountains program, but faculty, staff, and researchers at the Climate School oversee academic lectures and discussions.
 These types of partnerships are common.

 However, we excluded programs that are only loosely (or not at all) academically affiliated with the host university.
 During the summer, many universities (including Ivy League schools) rent out a portion of their dormitories and academic halls to separate companies that host their own, independent academic programs.
-These types of for-profit courses usually have “.com” domains and tend to emphasize the location of their programs (e.g. “Live on campus at Yale” or “Study at Harvard this summer”) more than academic quality.
+These types of for-profit courses usually have “.com” domains and tend to emphasize the location of their programs (e.g., “Live on campus at Yale” or “Study at Harvard this summer”) more than academic quality.
 They are also typically more expensive than official university courses.

 Diversity in Course Offerings